 Discover the benefits of living in Monaco

 Perhaps the best-known benefit of living in Monaco is that residents are not expected to pay tax on their worldwide income.

 The climate in the south of France and Monaco is wonderful, with warm sunny winters and temperatures reaching the mid 30Cs over the summer months.
 What some people do not realise is that Monaco is also tantalisingly close to the southern Alps, with the nearest ski resort being just over an hour away.

-With on average one policeman to every resident, Monaco is a very safe place to live.
+With on average one policeman for every one hundred residents, Monaco is a very safe place to live.

 Health care in Monaco is exemplary, with a large number of private and public hospitals and clinics.
 The most famous, Le Centre Hospitalier Princesse Grace, is named after HSH Prince Alter II of Monaco’s famous mother Grace Kelly.

 With a world-famous international school and university, as well as excellent public schools for all ages, education is without doubt one of the major benefits of living in Monaco for families.
 The International School of Monaco follows the international baccalaureate syllabus in English, while at local schools lessons are predominantly taught in French.

 Conducting business from Monaco is a pleasure, with excellent transport links to almost any city in the world via Nice international airport, a 30-minute drive away.
 Meanwhile, for those wanting to work remotely, the Principality is also the first European country to offer a 5G mobile network, making digital communication easier than ever.

 Although one of the most densely populated states in the world, Monaco is surprisingly green, with a large number of wonderful parks and walkways to enjoy at any time of year.
 Access to a number of wonderfully clean beaches, lined with excellent restaurants and bars, is also a huge benefit of living in Monaco.